ccseer/FontViewer/README.md

    - Build as exe
 3. **Open the Project**

-    Open JsonTreeViewer.pro with your preferred Qt development environment.
+    Open FontViewer.pro with your preferred Qt development environment.

 4. **Build and Run**